 Next, investors want to make sure they can trade the investment vehicle they want.
 Capital One Investing offers clients Stock Trading, Options Trading and Mutual Funds while Robinhood offers Stock Trading.
 As far as mutual funds go, Capital One Investing offers its clients access to 1149 different mutual funds while Robinhood has 0 available funds, a difference of 1,149.
 And, commission free ETFs deserve a comparison, which is a wash in this comparison as both Robinhood and Capital One Investing offer 0 commission free ETFs.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Robinhood nor Capital One Investing offers virtual trading.
-Taking a look at mobile trading, Robinhood and Capital One Investing both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+For mobile trading, Both Robinhood and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Capital One Investing while Robinhood offers customers none of these.
-On the whole, when it comes to tools, research, and mobile trading, both Robinhood and Capital One Investing found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2017.
+All factors considered, when it comes to platform tools, research, and mobile trading, neither Robinhood nor Capital One Investing were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Capital One Investing takes the upper hand with 3.00 stars over Robinhood's 2.50 stars.
+Overall, Capital One Investing boasts 3.00 stars versus Robinhood's 2.50 stars.